IgnisDa/IgnisDa/README.md

 # Greetings 👋

-I am self taught programmer, currently learning Python and Javascript and easing into web development, and developing my skills in various backend and frontend technologies.
+I am self taught programmer, currently learning Python and Javascript and easing into web development.
+I am developing my skills in various backend and frontend technologies.

 - I am continuously learning and using Python and Javascript for my personal